 - Maze: Assesses visual perception, visuospatial skills, abstract thinking, and executive skills.
 The Snellgrove Maze, a one-page cognitive screen for driving competence was validated with older adults with mild cognitive impairment or early dementia.
 (Pomidor)

 Poor performances on these types of tests have been correlated with poor driving outcomes in older adults with dementia, including increased crash rates and impaired performance in driving simulations and on-the-road tests.
 (Carr article)

 Assess Level of Dementia

-- Next Steps: 4 R’s for Primary care providers (Pomidor)
+- Next Steps: 4 R’s for Medical Professionals (Pomidor)